Three for the Road (1987 film): Reception

-The film was a critical and commercial dud, grossing approximately $1,500,000 in the United States.
+The film was a critical and commercial dud, grossing approximately $1.5 million in the United States.
 The film effectively ended the mainstream acting careers of Kerri Green and Alan Ruck, who had been rising Hollywood stars whose past projects were huge successes (Ruck in Ferris Bueller's Day Off and Green in Lucas and The Goonies).
 Ruck would continue acting in smaller roles until cast in the TV show Spin City (opposite Sheen in later seasons); Green, who had played the romantic lead to Sheen in Lucas, has not appeared in a mainstream film since.
 (Also, director Bill L. Norton, who helmed the cult classic Cisco Pike, did not direct another feature film.)

 Writer Richard Martini has asserted that the screenplay was dramatically altered from his original.
 Instead of being a rebellious troublemaker, the character of Robin was shunned by her conservative Republican Senator father because she was an outspoken liberal activist who stages protests.
 When she finally finds her birth mother she discovers that she was a drug addict who never wanted a child.
 Martini paid a visit to the set and met Sheen who said "Forget it – the reason I did this movie was I loved your script, but they've re-written it and it sucks now."
 Martini was then not invited to a screening and instead saw the film in a 3,000-seat theater with only 8 people in attendance.
 Martini discusses these experiences on both his own website and in an entry at the IMDb.

 The theme song "We Got Our Love" is performed by actress/singer Holly Robinson.
 A soundtrack was issued (on vinyl only), but due to the failure of the film it too bombed.

-Home video
+Home media

 After the film's theatrical run, it was released on video cassette by Vista Home Video and later in 1991 by Avid Home Entertainment in the EP Mode.
-To this day, the film has never been released on DVD and Lions Gate Home Entertainment has yet to announce plans to release the film onto DVD.